-The 2013 Audi A6 ranks 3 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 22 published reviews and test drives of the Audi A6, and our analysis of reliability and safety data.
+The 2015 Audi A6 ranks 4 out of 13 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Audi A6, as well as reliability and safety data.

-- "The Audi A6 excels for its high levels of polish and sophistication that strikes a nice blend between the performance-oriented BMW 5-Series and coddling Mercedes-Benz E-Class.
-First-rate interior accommodations and a remarkably hushed cabin add to the experience." -- Consumer Guide
+- "The Audi A6 excels for its high levels of polish and sophistication that strikes a nice blend between the performance-oriented BMW 5-Series and coddling Mercedes-Benz E-Class." -- Consumer Guide (2013)

 Other Cars to Consider